cwbae10-purdue/CTI-EACL24/README.md

   ## threat report collector

   - Our dataset is as of 2022.
 06, we will be releasing our collector as a tool to collect threat reports (working on... will be uploaded soon)

+  ## Author Information

+  - Please contact us (Chanwoo Bae, bae68@purdue.edu) for any questions.

+  - We kidnly request to cite our paper with your use of dataset.